Marketing

 Your first step to investing in marketing is to clearly define your version of business success along with a list of short and long term business goals.

-Now before you stop reading, thinking you have no time to create a business plan.
-You need to know your plan doesn’t have to be huge, full of graphs, income projections or lengthy descriptions.
+Now before you stop reading, thinking you have no time to create a business plan, you need to know your plan doesn’t have to be huge, full of graphs, income projections or lengthy descriptions.
 Your plan can be simple!

 a marketing plan should never precede a business plan